 Electives provide options to enhance student learning and allow for more individualized (self-directed) professional development.
-Programs may require completion of a certain number of elective courses to complete degree requirements (some do not).
+Some Programs may require completion of a certain number of elective courses to complete degree requirements.
 Elective courses have administrative requirements for development and delivery that include both minimum and maximum enrollment numbers and early registration dates.
 Generally, students apply to the course instructor for approval/admittance into an elective course.
-The University Registrar will enroll approved students into elective courses.
+The Registration and Records office will enroll approved students into elective courses.

 Students that complete an elective course will receive a grade on their transcript.
 Grades may be pass/fail or a letter grade, with the course instructor determining the grading criteria.
 Elective courses can only use one grading modality (i.e., the instructor cannot grade some students on a P/F basis and other students on a letter-graded basis).
-No credit for auditing a course is available, though an instructor may choose to allow students to unofficially attend the course.
+No credit for auditing a course is available.
 Credit hours acquired during the completion of elective courses will add into the cumulative units in the Program.
-Failing grades may/may not affect the student's GPA, depending on whether the elective was given as a P/F or letter-graded course.
+Failing grades may/may not affect the student's Cumulative Grade Point Average (CGPA), depending on whether the elective was given as a P/F or letter-graded course.